wistia/wistia-open-docs/_posts/drupal.md

 There are some good resources floating around on using Wistia & Drupal, here is a solid "best of".

 {{ "The guides below are for Drupal 6.
-Drupal 7 support is unconfirmed at this time" | note }}
+Drupal 7 support is unconfirmed at this time." | note }}

-## Using the Media:Wistia module
+## Using the Media: Wistia module

-The first option is using the [Media:Wistia Module](http://drupal.org/project/media_wistia), which has been developed by [Evan Donavan](http://drupal.org/user/168664) and [Travis Carden](http://drupal.org/user/236758).
+The first option is using the [Media: Wistia Module](http://drupal.org/project/media_wistia), which was developed by [Evan Donavan](http://drupal.org/user/168664) and [Travis Carden](http://drupal.org/user/236758).

-The Media:Wistia module allows embedding videos in standalone CCK fields.
+The Media: Wistia module allows for embedding videos in CCK fields.
 It also enables [playlist]({{ '/playlists' | post_url }}) embedding with Drupal.

 {% post_image hashed_id: 'bc75e39badfb3dff6380bdfe64e74299c7085b8e', class: 'post_image center' %}